neumino/neumino.github.io/movies.md

-### Minions: The Rise of Gru
+### Thor: Love and Thunder
-*Released on 2022-06-29, vote average 7.9*
+*Released on 2022-07-06, vote average 6.9*

-A fanboy of a supervillain supergroup known as the Vicious 6, Gru hatches a plan to become evil enough to join them, with the backup of his followers, the Minions.
+After his retirement is interrupted by Gorr the God Butcher, a galactic killer who seeks the extinction of the gods, Thor enlists the help of King Valkyrie, Korg, and ex-girlfriend Jane Foster, who now inexplicably wields Mjolnir as the Mighty Thor.
+Together they embark upon a harrowing cosmic adventure to uncover the mystery of the God Butcher’s vengeance and stop him before it’s too late.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HhIl_XJ-OGA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/uVrlq2tT90U?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>